lambdaclass/cairo-vm/docs/hint_processor/README.md

 ## Usage Example

-This is a simple example of a HintProcessor that can the following hint:
+This is a simple example of a HintProcessor that can process the following hint:

 ```python
 from starkware.cairo.common.math_utils import assert_integer